visual-layer/cartoons-dataset/README.md

-Here’s a clean, professional README template you can drop into your GitHub dataset repository.
-I’ve written it for The Simpsons + Tom & Jerry, but kept it generic enough for legal/Quick Start use, without including copyrighted content — just a placeholder/tutorial dataset:

-⸻

-The Simpsons & Tom & Jerry Dataset
+# The Simpsons & Tom & Jerry Dataset

-Overview
+## Overview

-This repository contains a curated dataset of visual media inspired by The Simpsons and Tom & Jerry.
-It is intended for educational and tutorial purposes, such as testing computer vision workflows, experimenting with object detection, or building Quick Start examples.
+This repository contains a curated dataset of visual media inspired by *The Simpsons* and *Tom & Jerry*.
+It is intended for **educational and tutorial purposes**, such as testing computer vision workflows, experimenting with object detection, or building Quick Start examples.

-Note: No copyrighted material from the original shows is included.
-All images/videos are created, modified, or sourced from free/open media.
+**Note:** No copyrighted material from the original shows is included.
+All images/videos are **created, modified, or sourced from free/open media**.

-⸻
+---

-Contents
+## Contents

 The dataset is organized as follows: